pparkinson/100-days-of-code/README.md

 * If you have any questions or ideas about 100DaysOfCode (or other ideas), feel free to reach out to me on Twitter: [@ka11away](https://twitter.com/ka11away)
 * If you like this repo and find it useful, please consider &#9733; starring it (on top right of the page) and forking it :)

-## Curriculum

-The goal is to improve my proficiency with Python and the use of Python for Data Science.
-Im committing to at least 2 hours a day learning python, coding exercises and small projects.
-The following is the daily log and curriculum I'm following.
-Days 1-3:
-Completed an Introduction to Python including: Python Basics, Lists, Functions & Packages and NumPy Completed Matplotlib: Histograms, Scatter Plot, Line Plot, Labels, Ticks/more customizations.
-Started Dictionaries and Pandas.
-Days 4-6: